 ‘We have many candidates for this position, why should we give you the job?’

-Put the other candidates down, suggest that you are better.
+Put the other candidates down and suggest that you are better.

 Beg for the job and use your personal struggles or desperate financial situation as a type of emotional blackmail.

-Repeatedly try and tell them how honest and hardworking you are.
+Repeatedly try to tell them how honest and hardworking you are.
 This should be a given and other candidates will make the same claim.

 Systematically match your qualifications and experience with the job specifications that were mentioned in the advertisement for the position to show how you qualify for the vacancy.

 Where do you see yourself in five years?